-A Childhood obesity and the education system have been in the news lately with the recent (and perhaps controversial) appointment of low-carb, high-fat advocate Grant Schofield as the Ministry of Education’s first Chief Education Health and Nutrition Advisor.
-While it’s great to see the Government increasing its focus on nutrition, I believe we need to consider carefully how we approach the issue, to avoid inadvertently causing other problems.
+A Childhood obesity is in the news a lot these days.
+While it’s great to see policymakers increasing focus on nutrition, I believe we need to consider carefully how we approach the issue, to avoid inadvertently causing other problems.

 There’s no doubt that childhood obesity has increased rapidly over the past decade and there has also been an increase in health conditions previously only seen in adulthood.
 Yes, we need to encourage, support and educate our children and adolescents to eat healthy and keep active.
 However, we need to drop the focus on obesity and weight when we talk to our children and young people, both at school and home.
 A focus on weight is not helpful, and can even be harmful.

 - You might think that talking about weight would motivate change to healthier habits and increased activity levels.
 But discussions about weight don’t help with weight reduction.
 In fact, they can even be harmful, promoting disordered eating behaviours.
 One study found that parents who talked about weight had teens who were much more likely to binge eat, use unhealthy weight control measures and go on diets.
 However, if the focus was on healthy eating without reference to weight, these unhealthy behaviours were less likely.